Teradata/jupyter-demos/UseCases/Openai_setup_api_key/Openai_setup_api_key.md

 <div class="cell markdown">

 <p style = 'font-size:16px;font-family:Arial;color:#00233C'>To ensure optimal utilization of the OpenAI API in generative AI notebooks, it is essential to establish the API keys correctly.
 This concise guide outlines the process of configuring OpenAI API keys for seamless integration across multiple notebooks.
 This notebook is called by other notebooks that use OpenAI for get the api key.
 Please note that the steps for obtaining the API keys are included in this guide as well.</p>
-<p style = 'font-size:16px;font-family:Arial;color:#00233C'>The OpenAI API, a powerful tool that enables developers to integrate the capabilities of the OpenAI language models into their own applications, products, or services.
+<p style = 'font-size:16px;font-family:Arial;color:#00233C'>The OpenAI API is a powerful that enables developers to integrate the capabilities of the OpenAI language models into their own applications, products, or services.
 The OpenAI API allows you to leverage the state-of-the-art natural language processing capabilities of the GPT-3.5 language model, enabling you to create a wide range of intelligent and interactive experiences.
 </p>
 <p style = 'font-size:16px;font-family:Arial;color:#00233C'>By accessing the OpenAI API, you gain the ability to generate human-like text, answer questions, create conversational agents, perform language translation, assist in writing code, draft emails, write articles, and much more.
 The API provides a straightforward interface for making requests and receiving responses from the language model, making it easy to incorporate its advanced language capabilities into your own projects.</p>